Key Points

 Yet, there's hope.

 Recovering from a binge eating disorder involves a team effort.
-Treatments can include Cognitive Behavioral Therapy to help rewire existing thought patterns and nutritional therapy by a Registered Dietitian Nutritionist.
-The stimulant medication Vyvanse is approved to manage binge eating symptoms, and some promising new options are being explored.
+Treatments can include Cognitive Behavioral Therapy to help rewire existing thought patterns and nutritional therapy by a registered dietitian.

 What is binge eating disorder?